Why do we like to say we are "Historically Bold” in Danville-Boyle County, Kentucky? Just check out a few of our many national rankings!

 - Southern Business & Development (SB&D) magazine named Bluegrass Community & Technical College as Kentucky's best community college for workforce training in its Summer 2015 edition (page 73).

 Education is a long-treasured community value in Danville-Boyle County.
 Danville boasts four postsecondary campuses: Centre College, Bluegrass Community & Technical College, Eastern Kentucky University, and National College.
 For secondary education, our community is home to three public school systems (Boyle County School District, Danville Independent School District, Kentucky School for the Deaf) and two private schools (Danville Christian Academy, Danville Montessori School).
-Learn more about these institutions at the Reference Desk under Education.
+Learn more about these institutions at the Data Bank under Education.

 - The Wall Street Journal/Times of London Higher Education College Ranking placed Centre College #48 in the nation, #6 in the South among all liberal arts colleges and #1 in Kentucky among all colleges and universities.